 Remember your first day at work for a second.
 You got your own email address, right?
 You’re part of the team and this is the base for your communication inside and outside the company.

 And just think about email’s presence everywhere.
-You want to verify a bank account?
+You want to verify a business bank account?
 Email.
 Facebook?
 Email.

 To revive your password.
 Email.
 Everything from order confirmations to updates are sent via email.